Hidden Stock Market Gems: Hermès International S.A (OTCMKTS:HESAF)

 (Source: Hermès Investor Presentation)

-Aside from the digital platform, that is now launched in many different regions all over the world, the Hermès products are available worldwide through a network of 310 exclusive stores with 113 stores in Europe (most of them in France, Germany, Italy and Switzerland), 126 stores in Asia, 40 stores in North America, 13 stores in Latin America, 10 in the Middle East and 8 in Oceania.
+Aside from the digital platform, that is now launched in many different regions all over the world, the Hermès products are available worldwide through a network of 310 exclusive stores with 113 stores in Europe (most of them in France, Germany, Italy, and Switzerland), 126 stores in Asia, 40 stores in North America, 13 stores in Latin America, 10 in the Middle East and 8 in Oceania.

 When looking at revenue distribution, we can see that Hermès is generating its revenue all over the world and although some single countries (like France or Japan - both 13%) are generating a bigger part of revenue, sales are evenly distributed all over the world (more or less).
 It should also not surprise, that the Asia-Pacific region (excluding Japan) is responsible for the biggest part of revenue (38%).
 Growth also stemmed from all geographic areas in 2019.
 Asia excluding Japan (+17.8%) pursued its strong growth in China and in South Asian countries.
 America (+12%) confirmed its momentum throughout the area.
 Europe (excluding France) as well as France grew 8.1%.